Nxiss12/vexel-logic/RUNBOOK.md

 - To restore from dump:
   - `psql $DATABASE_URL < dump.sql`

+Scheduled backups:
+- Use `scripts/backup-db.sh` to create timestamped SQL dumps in the `backups/` directory.
+- On Render, create a Scheduled Job that runs `bash ./scripts/backup-db.sh` and stores artifacts in a connected volume or external storage.
+Alternatively, run a cron on an external runner that has `DATABASE_URL` and S3 credentials and upload dumps offsite.

 Rolling back a migration
 - Revert migration SQL and re-run `npm run migrate` on a safe branch